Skip to main content

 • upload service handles the upload of the file to the backend and connects to the upload engine

-• local db (drift) stores the state of the uploads so that it can be persisted across restarts
+• local db (drift) stores the state of the uploads so it can be persisted across restarts

 resume-first design: why the database becomes the source of truth

-most upload systems dont work this way, they are designed as create a task, track progress and hope the app stays alive.
+most upload systems don't work this way — they are designed as: create a task, track progress, and hope the app stays alive.

-each upload entry inside the db contains all the information to reconstruct and resume upload from where it left off.
+this is why the database owns the upload life cycle. each upload entry inside the db contains all the information to reconstruct and resume from where it left off:

 • parts already uploaded